dkaslovsky/Coupled-Biased-Random-Walks/README.md

 <img src="./example_table.png" width="400">

-This data is saved as a [.CSV file](./data/CBRW_paper_example.csv) in this repository and is loaded into memory as a list of dicts by [example.py](./example.py).
+This data is saved as a [CSV file](./data/CBRW_paper_example.csv) in this repository and is loaded into memory as a list of dicts by [example.py](./example.py).
 Note that we drop the `Cheat?` column when loading the data, as this is essentially the target variable indicating the anomalous activity to be detected.
 The detector is instantiated and observations are added as follows:
 ```
 >>> detector = CBRW()
 >>> detector.add_observations(observations)